WebGLHitASnag/VR-Project-2/README.md

   - ***Dealing with Unity's randomness/unclear compile errors.***
     - Scenario: Project is saved, working changes are commited and pushed to their respective remote branches, Unity is closed.
 Unity is opened again and the game has reverted to a point in development that was before what was committed and the current working branch needs to be fast-forwarded.
   - VR implementation
-    - Since this game is for our Virtual Reality class, we were hoping to be able to at least implement the use of the Oculus HMD and Touch Controllers into our game, but since no one on the team had a supported GPU and travelling to the lab to debug, attempt and debug again wasn't viable, this was not possible.
+    - Since this game is for our Virtual Reality class, we were hoping to be able to at least implement the use of the Oculus HMD and Touch Controllers into our game, but since no one on the team had a supported GPU and travelling to the lab to debug, attempt to setup VR, and debug again wasn't viable, this was not possible.
+  - Building the project
+    - Various bugs arose in the packaged executable build of our game that were virtually impossible to track down. [(Exhibit A)](https://forum.unity.com/threads/multiple-shader-error-messages-when-building-for-windows-text-is-all-pink-boxes.498754/)
 ### Grade Requirements
  - [x] Have water as the central element of your project